liyongqi67/GRACE/README.md

 We use Conda to switch between the two Open-Flamingo environments.

 ## Install
-Create the conda environment for openflamingo inference:
+Create the conda environment for openflamingo inference and data processing:
 ```commandline
 cd open_flamingo
 conda env create -f environment.yml